-After Fisherman’s Bastion, we got to go to the movie Finding Dory!!
+After Fisherman’s Bastion, we rode a tram and the city bus to a mall and got to go to the movie Finding Dory!!
 I was really excited not just for the movie, but for the popcorn.
 Yeah!

 We went back to the apartment for a short rest, then got dinner at Gringos Amigos!
 Who knew they had a Taco Del Mar style Mexican restaurants in Budapest???

 I was happy with the Mexican food last night, but I’ve just got this itty-bitty feeling that Sydney and Piper aren’t.